Kalyan9639/IIT-Delhi-AI-Projects/AI Powered Cyber Security Threat Detection/README.md

 - `models/metrics.json`
 - `artifacts/confusion_matrix.png`

+---

 ## Notes

-- The repository now uses a single preprocessing and prediction path so training and inference stay aligned.
+- Training and inference use the same preprocessing path to keep predictions consistent.
-- The model is based on the binary `label` column, while `attack_cat` is used for context in alerts when available.
+- The model is trained on the binary `label` column.
+- `attack_cat` is used only as contextual information in alerts when present.
-- The API and dashboard expect the same UNSW-NB15 column structure used during training.
+- The dashboard is optimized for UNSW-NB15 CSV uploads and expects the same feature structure used during training.

+---

+## Why This Project Stands Out

+- Clear separation between training, inference, API, and UI
+- Reusable feature engineering and alert logic
+- Strong dashboard UX with progress indicators and threat summaries
+- Practical foundation for a real cybersecurity analytics demo